 Whether your child potty-trains earlier or later, someone is always going to have something to say.
 I can promise you that.
-There’s definitely some mom-shaming in potty-training.
-Prep yourself for being able to brush it off because you’re the Mom and you know what you’re doing (even when we don’t, we do).
+There’s definitely some judgment when it comes to potty-training.
+Prep yourself for being able to brush it off because you’re the Mom and you know what you’re doing (because even when we don’t, we do).

 Oh, and if your preschool/daycare pressures you, don’t bend to it.
 Schools are in the habit of pushing & stressing about potty-training.
 Your kid is your kid.
 Not theirs.
 Stand up for what you want.